Some Friends Are Forever (4)

 Bhaiya in some kind of urgency and in the blink of an eye, ran up the stairs with that sister in tow, got out of my view, leaving me shattered and pining.

-I was shattered because I really liked that sister of the other girl.
+I was shattered because I really liked that sister a lot.
 I was pining for love as I had read poets express it through their writings, great writers glorify it and people martyring themselves in search of and for the sake of true love.
 It was hard for me to accept the truth that Bhaiya was manlier than me.
-It also hurt my ego to know that what I couldn’t do in years, Bhaiya a comparatively late entrant on the stage, could hit it up in minutes with the girlie as if love was meant for the two!
+It also hurt my ego to know that what I couldn’t do in years, Bhaiya, a comparatively late entrant on the stage, could hit it up in minutes with the girlie as if love was meant for the winning twosome!

 I don’t know what I was reeling under, when the brother of the girl sauntered up the staircase.